Freelunch-AI/docs/design_notes.md

                             3. New (X',Y')s Datapoints from old (X, Y)s
                                 1. For tabular data: learn P(X=x,=y) and sample from it (But if we could model P(X=x,Y=y) wouldnt we already have the final mode?
 Well, technically yes, but in paractice the P(X=x,=y) here is a bit low-quality, but is sufficient do generate a lot of data with low bias.
 Additionally, we can model P(X=x,Y=y) using different approaches as to average out the biases of each data model.
 Think of it like this: our data models can be wrong, but if their errors everage out, then the expectation becomes similar to the real model.)
                                 2. For non-tabular data (files) (pften called semi-structured (e.g., pdf) & unstructured (e.g., media)): output-invariant tranformations: given a spacific model, get datapoins from Feature Store, apply output-invariant transformations to generate new datapoints and store them back in the Feature Store
-                        2. Pure Synthetic Data Generation: new (X,Y) datapoints out-of-the-blue
+                        2. Pure Synthetic Data Generation: new (X,Y) datapoints out-of-the-blue (Tools: bonito, textbook_quality, NeMo-Curator, distilabel, lilac, ataDreamer, airoboros, DeepEval)
                             1. Using Foundation Models
                                 1. CV
                                     1. Text2Image (Image Generation)